Garfield Park (Indianapolis): Conservatory, Sunken Gardens, and Blake's Garden

 The first conservatory building in Garfield Park was built in 1915.
 By mid-century, its condition had deteriorated and so it was replaced in 1954 with a new structure designed by the Indianapolis architectural firm of Burns and Burns.
 The 10000 sqfoot Conservatory is constructed of welded-aluminum and glass, and was the first of its kind in the United States.
 It was renovated in 1997.

 Also in 1954, the Pioneer Family fountain was moved to the Conservatory because of traffic congestion at its original site at the intersection of Virginia Avenue and Prospect and Shelby streets in Fountain Square.
 It remained at the Conservatory until 1969, when it was returned to Fountain Square.
 From 2009 to 2012 it was again temporarily moved to the Conservatory while a new site in Fountain Square was prepared.

 The Conservatory features tropical plants, including an Amazon River rainforest, a large collection of bromeliads, orchids, and other epiphytes planted in a natural setting, along with miscellaneous flowering plants.
 A chief attraction is the indoor 15 ft granite waterfall.
 Visitors can guide themselves around the conservatory.

-The Sunken Gardens (3 acre) were designed by George E. Kessler and dedicated in 1916.
+The Sunken Gardens (3 acre) were designed by George Kessler and dedicated in 1916.
 They are European-style formal gardens, with three fountains, paved brick walkways, and benches.
 They are replanted three times a year with seasonal displays, taking advantage of the tulips of spring, the annuals of summer, and the chrysanthemums of autumn.
 The fountains and floral displays have been held in high regard throughout the American Midwest since its 1916 dedication.
 Fish ponds were included in the original design but have since been removed.